 The photo gallery of Qualafab’s website is dense with mouth-watering machines and covers an incredibly wide spectrum of performance vehicles.
 Muscle cars, drag racers, hot rods, speed boats, Porshe 911s, and even this lovely Cobra for good measure:

 It was with immense confidence that we contacted Tim about building Project Hoondy’s custom exhaust.
-He was actually a bit hesitant about the project.
-Guys like him are used to working with older clientele who have serious cash to get work done on classic machines.
+However, he was actually slightly hesitant about the project.
+Guys like him are used to working with an older clientele who have serious cash to get work done on classic machines.
 A young guy with a budget Korean sports car is hardly representative of his bread-and-butter.

 It was hard not to be a tiny bit insulted by this, but we persisted and Tim quickly came to take us seriously.
 After having met him, it became easy for us to put ourselves in his shoes.
 His shop is immensely busy with a project back-log that runs months deep.
 We would advise anyone in a similar situation as us not to be butthurt or deterred.
 Tim never meant to insult us or anyone else.
 He and fabricators like him are just incredibly short on time day-to-day.
 Time is money and nobody in Tim’s position likes to waste money on some jamoke who isn’t serious.

 Before long we had an appointment for an initial inspection.
 Tim had a good look at the under-side of our Genesis Coupe and got a feel for what we wanted to do.
 Given our desire to use odd-ball oval-tube elbows for our exhaust tips, Tim wasn’t confident enough to draw the whole thing up on paper without being sure of our oval tube’s dimensions.
 He told us to purchase the elbows and he would build the rest of the system around them.